SunguckLee/sungucklee.github.com/temp.md

 LIMITATIONS
 ============
+- S2 geometry query rewrite plugin works only for searching POINT type data not other goemetry types.
-- Prepared-statement is not supported (Because this plugin will rewrite query before-parsing)
+- Prepared-statement is not supported (Because this plugin will rewrite query before-parsing).
-- Not allowed using comment in "S2WITHIN" block
+- Not allowed using comment in "S2WITHIN" block.
-- Not tested with big area search which greater than hemisphere
+- Not tested with big area search which greater than hemisphere.

 TODO
 ============